-February is often wet and humid, which equals plenty of growth.
-But the last month of summer is a time when weeds, fungus and pests are also on the rise.
+February is often wet and humid, which equals plenty of growth - especially this year!
+But the last month of summer is also a time when weeds, fungus and pests are on the rise.
 To keep your garden performing at its peak, here is what to plant, feed and prune.

 - Trees & Shrubs: Buddleja, crepe myrtle, cuphea, fuchsia, gardenia, grevillea hybrids, hibiscus, plumbago, roses, oleander